cloudigrade/cloudigrade/README.md

 To run the application along with the postgres database run the following:

-    docker-compose up --build

-If you'd like to run the containers in detached state, use the following:

-    docker-compose up --build -d
+    make start-compose

-Finally, if you'd like to run just the database, so you can run the application on your local machine, use the following command:
+If you'd like to run just the database, so you can run the application on your local machine, use the following command:

-    docker-compose up db

-You'll need to make sure your settings file points at the postgres db.
+    make start-db

+To reinstantiate the docker psql db, run the following:

+    make reinitdb

 ### Testing